Anastasios-Vr1/SQL_Project_Data_Job_Analysis/README.md

 2. **Skills for Top-Paying Jobs**: High-paying data analyst jobs require advanced proficiency in SQL, suggesting it’s a critical skill for earning a top salary.
 3. **Most In-Demand Skills**: SQL is also the most demanded skill in the data analyst job market, thus making it essential for job seekers.
 4. **Skills with Higher Salaries**: Specialized skills, such as SVN and Solidity, are associated with the highest average salaries, indicating a premium on niche expertise.
 5. **Optimal Skills for Job Market Value**: SQL leads in demand and offers a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.
-Additionally, solid knowlendge of Tableau or Power BI and Python, with their significant demand and competitive salaries, further enhances a data analyst's market worth in today's job landscape.
+Additionally, solid knowledge of Tableau or Power BI and Python, with their significant demand and competitive salaries, further enhances a data analyst's market worth in today's job landscape.

 ### Final Remarks